MalekItani/WirelessHardware/README.md

 ## Getting Started
 To use these circuit design files, follow the steps below:

+#### 1. Install KiCad:
-1. **Install KiCad**: Download and install KiCad version 4.0 or greater from the official website.
+Download and install KiCad version 4.0 or greater from the official website.
 Choose the appropriate version for your operating system.

+#### 2. Customize and Optimize:
-2. **Customize and Optimize**: Import the schematics and PCB layouts into KiCad to begin customizing and optimizing the design to fit your specific needs.
+Import the schematics and PCB layouts into KiCad to begin customizing and optimizing the design to fit your specific needs.
 For detailed instructions on using KiCad, consult the official documentation.

 ## Firmware
 The repository containing the firmware is located here: [https://github.com/antoniog11/OAEbud-software](https://github.com/antoniog11/OAEbud-software/)